normanwongcl/normanwongcl.com/README.md

 ## Extended features (Not avalaible in template)

 - Added visualization for data fetched from Github API.
-- Added views counter to count number of views from individual blog posts
+- Added views counter to count number of page views from individual blog posts